 - If the tutorial doesn't work for you, replace it with a tutorial that does.
 Remember, there are tens of thousands of free tutorials to choose from.

-- In the case of the Photoshop CC and Pixlr E tutorials, you must show the technique in a "after and before" format.
+- In the case of the Photoshop CC and Pixlr E tutorials, you must show the technique in a "before" and after" format.
 You can present them side by side in a table, or with a rollover.
 Make sure the "after" and "before" versions are exactly the same size.

 - As with all previous projects, DO NOT TURN OFF CONSTRAIN PROPORTIONS TO RESIZE AN IMAGE!
 Use the Crop Tool, or perhaps the Resize Image Dialog Box, or even the Resize Canvas Dialog Box, depending on the situation.
 But NEVER TURN OFF CONSTRAIN PROPORTIONS to resize an image.
 You will loose major points on your project if you do.
 Your images will also look awful, terrible, and amateurish if you do.

 - Place your examples on your Tutorial page.
 If you have a compelling reason, you may put your examples on any other page of your website.
 Please ask first.

 Part Four: Present your work to the class

 - Open your tutorial page on the main screen

 - Open each tutorial in a separate tab in Google Chrome (use the center "scroll button" on your mouse

 - Show each completed tutorial on your website

 - Ask the class if they have any questions